 How a difficult situation can lead to a great business idea

 For some individuals, the desire to be an entrepreneur is something they are born with.
-Having a vision, tenacity, belief in oneself and a willingness to defy convention are some of the traits of successful entrepreneurs.
+Having a vision, tenacity, and a willingness to defy convention are some of the traits of successful entrepreneurs.

 However, when Hutson was 30, he experienced a setback that landed him in prison for several years.
 During this time, Hutson noticed that it was difficult to stay in touch with family and friends, and a new business idea was born.